thalerjonathan/idphandson/README.md

 This repo contains stuff collected while traying to get hands-on experience with topics related to IAM/Idp: Active Directory, OAuth2, SAML, SSO, JWT, OIDC.

-1. set up a dockerised LDAP or AD with some test users with test roles/OUs.
+1. set up a dockerised LDAP with some test users with test roles/OUs: https://github.com/osixia/docker-openldap
-2. set up a dockerised test/mock Idp/OAuth2 server that connects to the dockerised LDAP/AD.
+2. set up a dockerised Identity Provider (Idp) that is able to connect to the dockerised LDAP: https://www.keycloak.org/getting-started/getting-started-docker
+3. set up an IAM tool that connects to LDAP and the Idp: wso2
 3. set up a small REST service in Rust with 2-3 REST endpoints.
 4. Implement identity flow using OAuth2 from Rust service to Idp for login to receive
     - identity token from idp